RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Related Work

 In his recent work~\citep{2014arXivJames,2015arXivJames,2016arXivJames}, Renegar presented a framework of applying first-order methods to general conic optimization problems by transforming the original problem into an equivalent convex optimization problem with only linear equality constraints and a Lipschitz-continuous objective function.
 This framework greatly extends the applicability of first-order methods to the problems with general linear inequality constraints and leads to new algorithms and new iteration complexity.
 One of his results related to this work is Corollary 3.4 of~\citep{2015arXivJames}, which implies, if the objective function has a polyhedral epigraph and the optimal objective value is known beforehand, a subgradient method can have a linear convergence rate.
-Compared to his work, our method does not need to the know the optimal value but instead requires an upper bound of the initial optimality gap and knowing a growth constant in the error bound condition of the polyhedral objective function.
-In addition, our results include improved iteration complexities for a broader family of objective functions than the ones with a polyhedral epigraph.
+Compared to this result of his, our method does not need to know the optimal objective value.
+Note that Renegar's method can be applied in a general setting where the objective function is not necessarily polyhedral while our method obtains improved iteration complexities under the local error bound conditions.